mnzaki/coolsoft-13-wiki/README.md

 request that changes and additions be contributed back to this repository via pull-requests.

+Some pages (few) were specific to our project at that time and are only left there for sentimental reasons.

 ## Contributing
 This repo itself is a mirror of its own wiki repo.
 Fork this repository, make your changes, then pull request.
 I will accept pull requests and push the